-Padron is a small tapas bar in Budapest's Palace Quarter, situated on a tranquil side street.
-The restaurant exhibits the usual signs of a busy family-run enterprise, with the mother taking orders, the son serving food, and the father behind the bar on many days.
+Padron is a small tapas bar within Budapest's Palace Quarter, situated on a charming side street.
+The restaurant exhibits the usual signs of a busy family-run enterprise, often with the mother taking orders, the son serving food, and the father behind the bar.
 Apart from a selection of dry-cured Spanish hams, there are two dozen or so tapas, which is what you're here for.

-Once here, it's worth roaming around the neighborhood, especially Krúdy, Reviczky, and Ötpacsirta Streets, lined with beautiful pre-war buildings.
-Padron's street was known as "little Vatican," because the Catholic Church owned a lot of the real estate before the communist era; this is once again the case today, that's why it's so quiet here at night.
+Once here, it's worth roaming the neighborhood, especially Krúdy, Reviczky, and Ötpacsirta Streets, lined with beautiful pre-war buildings.
+Padron's street was known as "little Vatican," because the Roman Catholic Church owned real estate here before the communist era; this is once again the case today, that's why it's so quiet here at night.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.